Short Answer

 Contract Snapshot

-This market resolves to YES if the Carolina Hurricanes win Game 4 of their professional hockey game against the Montreal Canadiens on May 27, 2026, with the outcome verified by NHL.com; otherwise, it resolves to NO. The market opened on May 19, 2026, will close after the game's outcome, or by June 10, 2026, at 8:00 PM EDT, with payouts projected 1 minute after closing.
-This event is mutually exclusive.
+This market resolves to Yes if the CAR Hurricanes win Game 4 against the MTL Canadiens on May 27, 2026, with the outcome verified by NHL.com; otherwise, it resolves to No. Trading opened on May 19, 2026, and the market will close after a winner is declared, or by June 10, 2026, at 8:00 PM EDT.
+Payouts are projected one minute after the market closes.

 Available Contracts